PeterCamilleri/CX16/docs/vm_sp.md

 * Its base address is not fixed, meaning that multi-threading systems can easily switch between multiple stacks without copying lots of data.
 * Since this stack occupies a page, the initial value of the low byte is $FF.
+* No index registers are occupied by the operation of this stack.

 [Back to the Top](#implementing-vm-stacks)